adleatherwood/TinkerIo/README.md

 ./tinkerio --writers=500
 ```
-## Document Storage Controller
+## Document Storage & Cache Controllers

 A simple key value store that writes each document to an individual file.
+The Storage controller write documents to the configured storage location on disk.
+The Cache controller is an in-memory store that has an identical API as the Storage controller.

 ### Method: Create